Mount Kilimanjaro seen from a distance with subtropical vegetation framing the snowy peak in the distance

 • Lost or damaged luggage

 As we discuss in How much does it cost to climb Kilimanjaro?, you need to take out travel insurance for hiking up to an elevation of 6,000 m.
 (Remember, the summit of Kilimanjaro is 5,895 m above sea level!)
-We find that such insurance usually costs around $200.
+We find that such insurance usually costs around US$200.

 Please don’t compromise when it comes to insurance, thinking to save a few bucks – if something goes wrong, that decision could turn your dream trip into a massive headache!